 Avram Mlotek is a rabbi, cantor, writer and actor.
-In 2015, he co-founded Base and has served as the rabbi for Base MNHTN since then.
+In 2015, he co-founded Base and served as the rabbi for Base MNHTN until 2021.
 He also serves as Director of Spiritual Life for the Base Movement at large and as the inaugural rabbi-in-residence at the Marlene Meyerson JCC Manhattan.

 In May 2015, Avram was listed as one of America's “Most Inspiring Rabbis” by The Jewish Daily Forward.
 In 2012, The New York Jewish Week selected him as a “leading innovator in Jewish life today,” as part of their “36 Under 36” section.